 As a native of Maine, Pamela was inspired to find creative new uses to preserve historic sites after wandering through abandoned 19th century Fort Williams on Portland’s Casco Bay as a teenager.
 Today, she is a national leader in historic preservation and the integration of contemporary design within historic settings.
 She directed a wide variety of award-winning design projects over twenty-six years as Principal with Ann Beha Architects in Boston, including the Liberty Hotel, Boston’s Symphony Hall, the Cambridge Public Library and the Currier Museum of Art.
 She has led multi-disciplinary teams to create strategies for landmarks owned by the National Park Service, National Trust for Historic Preservation and the General Services Administration, as well as non-profit clients such as the Huntington Library, Art Collections and Botanical Gardens and the Metropolitan Museum of Art.

-Pamela is currently a Professor of Practice in Historic Preservation at the University of Pennsylvania School of Design, teaching a seminar on “Design in Historic Environments”and a section of the Preservation Studio.
+Pamela is currently a Professor of Practice in Historic Preservation at the University of Pennsylvania School of Design, teaching a seminar on “Design in Historic Environments,”a section of the Preservation Studio and PennPraxis at Powderham Castle in England.
 She was a Loeb Fellow at the Harvard Graduate School of Design, and taught professional development courses on Preservation and Adaptive Re-Use there for a decade, as well as a Distinguished Firm Studio at Roger Williams University.
 Winner of a Women in Design Leadership Award and named a Pioneer of Preservation by PreservatiON Mass, she is member of the GSA’s National Register of Peer Professionals and the board of the James Marston Fitch Foundation in New York City.
 Past service also includes the Boston Landmarks Commission, the Massachusetts Historical Commission and the U.S. Committee of the International Council on Monuments and Sites.
 Pamela is NCARB-certified, and a licensed architect in Maine, Massachusetts, New Hampshire, Rhode Island and New York.

 Williams College, BA with Honors in Art